- Latin America

 All told, it wasn’t something we just drew out of a hat, we put a lot of thought into our decision.
 I am glad we did, because we really do love Cambodia.
 We see its potential, and the amazing things people are doing here.
 We are also glad we got to know the history of the country before moving, it really helps us relate to students and people in our community way better.
 I wanted to teach here because of the good I could bring Cambodia, and the good it would bring me.
 I’m happy to report that so far it’s been a great year.

 After volunteering for a year in the Denver Public School System, Kate felt like she needed a change.
-Her and her boyfriend both got TEFL certified and set off on an adventure of a lifetime in the Kingdom of Wonder.
-Kate is one of ITA's Writing & Content Ambassadors.
+She and her boyfriend both got TEFL certified and set off on an adventure of a lifetime in the Kingdom of Wonder.
+Since then Kate has written extensively about her life teaching English in Cambodia as one of ITA's Writing & Content Ambassadors.

-Want to Learn More about Teaching English Abroad?
+Want to Learn More About Teaching English Abroad?

 - Mobile Phone Apps You Need to Live in Cambodia